Administration > Link catalog sources to generate lineage > Linking catalog sources

 7If you choose the Expression rule type, construct an inclusion rule using expressions.

 You can use a combination of attributes, operators, functions, and comments to define an inclusion rule.
-You can type your expressions directly and view autocompleted suggestions as you type your expression in the editor.
+You can type your expressions directly and view autocompleted suggestions as you enter your expression in the editor.
 Expressions are created using a Spark SQL-based language.
 Expression values cannot exceed 5000 characters.

 You can use the following components to construct an inclusion rule: